alisay/mush/README.md

 ERD is complete with appropriately defined entities (models each serve a single purpose and appropriate fields).

 #TODO with dbdesigner

+### Explanation of discrepancies with final ERD:

+Active storage

 ## R15	Explain the different high-level components (abstractions) in your app